Mathematical Visualizations

 The following illustrates the resulting hypothesized “dent”

 The plots below display various velocities related to this gravity model.
 They are ordered from more global timescale to more local.
-Specifically, the uppermost plot (Fig. 12a) displays velocities with respect to the flat space (static observer far from the critical radius, but ignoring light propagation delays).
-From that perspective, which is actually the most common one when we are almost always modeling physical phenomena from far away, the speed of light (darker yellow line) slowing down near mass centers is not too exotic, as that is also the prediction in general relativity.
+Specifically, the uppermost plot (Fig. 12a) displays velocities with respect to the flat space (static observer at rest far from the critical radius, but ignoring light propagation delays).
+From that perspective, which is actually the most common one when we are almost always modeling physical phenomena from far away, the speed of light (middle yellow line) slowing down near mass centers is not too exotic, as that is also the prediction in general relativity.
 Note, however, that various forms of the equivalence principle are not taken as axioms here, and will most probably not hold in these strong gravitational fields in this gravitational model.
-The middle diagram (Fig. 12b) relates then the velocities to that local time standard (proper speed of light, that darker yellow line), which changes with gravitational state (distance
+The middle diagram (Fig. 12b) relates then the velocities to that local time standard (proper speed of light, that middle yellow line), which changes with gravitational state (distance

 In the gravity model studied here, orbital velocities (red line, in circular orbits) stay nice and regular down to the critical radius (Suntola 2018, pp. 142–163).
 Maximum orbital velocity is attained at four times the critical radius (Fig. 12a).
 Relative to gravitational state at a distance